Canop/ddoc/website/src/edit.md

 Some special values are dynamically expanded:

-- `--previous-page` links to the prevous page according to the order defined by the page's list
+- `--previous-page` links to the previous page according to the order defined by the pages list
 - `--next-page` links to the next page
 - `--search` opens the search dialog (and its presence triggers the inclusion of a search script)